-Like many other things around me at the moment, it is an alien existence.
 It has taken me three years to come close to 50,000 words for my thesis.
-Writers will be soon be surpassing that toil in less than 3% of the time.
+Writers will be soon be surpassing that in a mere fraction of the time.

-NaNoWriMo has received a lot of strong opinion, largely because it encourages quantity over quality.
+NaNoWriMo receives a lot of strong opinion, largely because it encourages quantity over quality.
 The official page freely concedes, ‘Make no mistake: you will be writing a lot of crap’.

-Sometimes I have sympathy for the freedom, precisely because adding 500 words of quality to my doctoral thesis seems like a colossal achievement.
-It is also something that, for better or worse, the world of academia has contemplated itself.
-But I also loathe it for the way it can disregard the graft that goes into a small amount.
+Sometimes I have sympathy for the freedom a project like this provides, as adding quality to my doctoral thesis seems like a colossal achievement.
+Writers’ block is something that the world of academia often addresses itself.

 Where I do engage with NaNoWriMo is that writing can be its own reward.
-I frequently start blog entries and discard them because I have long spent hours constructing posts and felt disappointed at the end product.
-Time simply cannot be spent undermining my own confidence, and the Promethean days of the summer still loom.
+I frequently start blog entries and discard them.
+The time would be better used by being at peace with your own work.